• Skip to main content

 Instructions

-• In a medium bowl, combine the flour, cream of tartar, baking soda, 2 teaspoons cinnamon and salt.
-Mix well and set aside.
-In a large bowl, combine the butter, 1 1/2 cups sugar, eggs and vanilla.
+• In a large bowl, combine the butter, 1 1/2 cups sugar, eggs and vanilla extract.
 Mix until creamy.
 Gradually add the flour mixture until combined.
 Fold in the shredded apples.

-• In a small bowl, combine the 1/4 cup sugar and 2 teaspoons cinnamon.
-Mix well.
-Roll the dough into 1-inch balls using the palms of your hands.
-Roll in the cinnamon-sugar mixture until coated and place onto the prepared baking sheets.
+• Roll the dough into 1-inch balls using the palms of your hands.
+Roll in the cinnamon-sugar mixture until coated and place onto the prepared baking sheet.

 • Bake in the preheated oven for 11 to 12 minutes.
 Cookies will look puffy when done.
-Allow them to cool for 5 minutes and serve or store, covered.
+Repeat until the batter is gone.

 Notes